sivanesanmurugan/Java-Shopping/README.md

 9. Used "Date" class for handling date for orders.
 10. Handled exceptions for invalid choices.

-Challenges:
+#Challenges I faced:
 -----------
-1. Faced "concurrentmodificationexception" - Caught this exception while working with Java collections.
-    -> Solved it by not making any changes while the iterator is working on a ArrayList.
+1. a problem while trying to update the cart count of a user product in the "CSV File".
+2. while updating the cart already existing cart is appended
-2. Faced "StackOverFlow" - Caught this while creating parallel objects through constructor.
+3. Faced "StackOverFlow" - Caught this while creating parallel objects through constructor.
     -> Solved it by passing the instance "this" to other constructor.
-3. Had a problem while trying to update the cart count of a user product in the "CSV File".
-    -> Solved it by storing the cart data by reading the "CSV File" and storing it in a ArrayList and updating the Arraylist and Writing it again to the "CSV File" by deleting and creating the file again.